HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/input-full-data.md

 - input format: `'vcf'`
 - input dataset: `'path/to/my_data.vcf.gz'`

-The input VCF will be converted to `pgen` format using plink2 and `--double-id` option.
+The input VCF will be converted to `pgen` format using plink2 and `--const-fid 0` option.
 The following parameters are used to control the conversion (see [relevant plink2 documentation](https://www.cog-genomics.org/plink/2.0/input#vcf)):

 - `vcf_min_gq`: minimum genotype quality (GQ) for a genotype to be included in the PGEN output.
 - `gwas_read_dosage_from` / `rarevar_read_dosage_from`: these params can be set to decide from which field to read GT probabilities when converting VCF for the GWAS and rare variants input datasets, respectively.
 Accepted options are `'HDS'` (default) which usually works for VCF from Minimac4 imputation, `'DS'` for Minimac3 dosages or `'GP'` for genotype probabilities (to use with VCF from sequencing).
 Default is `null`, actual genotypes will be imported.